Elmahrosa/Nilex/README.md

 **Nilex**, maintained by **Elmahrosa International**, is Egypt’s first civic decentralized exchange (DEX) built on the **Solaroni blockchain**.
 It empowers transparent, secure, and locally-driven token swaps—starting with native civic assets like **TEOS** and **TUT**, and expanding to stablecoins such as **USDC** and **USDT**.

 Unlike conventional DEXs, Nilex operates independently—free from external platforms like Orca or Dexlab.
 It’s designed for Egypt’s contributors, creators, and communities, with full control over liquidity, governance, and civic incentives.

-The project is open-source and actively maintained on GitHub.
+This project is open-source and actively maintained on GitHub.

 ---

 ## 🔁 Supported Swaps

-- TEOS ↔ USDC
+- `TEOS ↔ USDC`
-- TUT ↔ USDT
+- `TUT ↔ USDT`
 - *(Expandable to BONK, USD1, ERT, and other SPL tokens)*

+---

 ## 🌐 Live Site

 Visit [nilex.teosegypt.com](https://nilex.teosegypt.com) to swap TEOS and TUT with stablecoins directly from your wallet.